-- Communicate Your Feelings – Tell your loved one how much you value the relationship, and how his/her hearing loss affects you.
-Do so with compassion and tenderness; avoid using threats, confrontation or guilt.
+- Communicate your feelings.
+Tell your loved one how much you value your relationship with them, and how his or her hearing loss has affected you.
+Be sure to communicate with compassion and avoid threats, guilt, or a confrontational attitude.

 - Hearing loss can lead to loneliness, frustration and mental fatigue

 - Adults with hearing loss are more likely to develop Alzheimer's disease and dementia